 This morning we had to get out there before the sun comes out.
 If we wait until the snow melts everything is muddy and it's harder to move camp.

 Our herder and sheep are already gone.
 They start to graze over to the new area early in the morning.
 We hook up the camp (using a ridiculously scary piece of equipment called a Farm Jack), load up all the wood, and anything else that is lying around and head on over to the new spot.
 Hooking and packing up camp takes about a good hour and a half.

 We head over to the new camp which is about a 5 mile drive (but feels like 10 miles since we have to go about 10 miles per hour).
 We unload and I plow snow out of our way.
 We use the ridiculously scary piece of equipment again and I find myself closing my eyes.
 If it breaks and the sheep camp hitch falls to the ground and topples on J I sure as heck don't want to see it happen.

 We chit chat for a while and give the pups a treat.
-J and Elias talk about the next camp and when they will move.
+J and our herder talk about the next camp and when they will move.
 They have to take into consideration how much feed (or lack thereof) is here at this camp - that will determine how long the sheep can graze this area.